SMART (Specialized Mobile Animal Rescue Team)

 Another case Jeremy had was where a dog died because he was poisoned by a national exterminating company.
-The case is about Brooklyn.
+The case was about Brooklyn.
 She was a great 11-year-old Chihuahua.
 When her pet parent was at work, the landlord let an extermination company into her apartment, even though she had never complained about rodents.
 The landlord later admitted that they let the exterminator into the wrong apartment.
 The extermination company then put down unlabelled bait traps, which ultimately Brooklyn ingested and died from the poisoning.
 The State went in and did an investigation and found that the extermination company did in fact use illegal and improper bait.
 The thing is they never left a note that they were there.
 So Jeremy's client, and while we know pets are property and she may not be able to recover much money, was looking for was the cost of the vet bill and the cremation costs, which was around $500.
 But the company wouldn't pay it.
 The owner wants to try to make a change that when exterminators come in, they have to leave a note saying they were there.
 The note should also say what they did and where the traps are, so that if they're not sure if the person has a pet or not, the owner can come home and at least say okay there's bait traps in here and there shouldn't be.
 But it was a series of mistakes by two relatively large companies who just won't take accountability and that's one of the reasons that his Jeremy's is in existence, just to hold people and the laws accountable now to pets and their owners.

-This case has made make me the local media.
 Jeremy states that one of the problems is if they don't put in punishments that might force these companies to make a big payout, then they really don't have to fear doing the wrong thing because it's never going to cost them a lot of money.
 We know that the bottom line is money and that is what drives these companies, so changing the law would change their behavior.

 However, we are still dealing with what is considered property.
 There's probably not a big value on dogs, but unfortunately that's the way the law looks at them.
 Lawyers generally make a little bit of what they recover, so how can an attorney stay financially afloat with very low payouts?
 Jeremy tells us that he also has other types of dog cases, as well as horse and cat cases, that will help pay the bills.

-Jeremy made a business decision about a year and a half ago to take these cases because no one else takes them.
+Jeremy made a business decision to take these cases because no one else takes them.
 This is because you only get paid on these if you recover.
 He is willing to risk the low payments in recovery, because he couldn't hang up on these people.
 He couldn't say no, because someone has to do it.
 He feels that perhaps we'll be in a position one day where that changes, but at least now he can give legislators specific examples of where this law is butting heads with the right thing to do and the right things that need to happen.
 So it's difficult when you have a couple of dozen of these cases at one time.
 He says he's not a hero or anything, but it is right in the line of what his does, so he wants to see where he can go with it.
 Jeremy tells all of clients that these cases are experimental, because they're trying new ways to try to affect behavior.

 Another one of Jeremy's cases was a bite case where the dog might have been provoked.
-The case is about a dog named Chance who has essentially been in doggie jail for the last three months because he allegedly only goes after Golden Retrievers.
+The case was about a dog named Chance who has essentially been in doggie jail for the last three months because he allegedly only goes after Golden Retrievers.
 Jeremy found out that this dog's very first battle was with a Golden Retriever about three or four years ago.
 He then assembled a team of behaviorists to look at the dog's profile and in this case, someone knew that the dog had a propensity to not like Golden Retrievers, yet she allowed her Golden Retriever to run across Chance's lawn and Chance reacted.
 Jeremy states the decision to jail him right now is unfair and he is in the middle of a trial.
 That's the type of provocation, coming onto someone's property, trespassing, throwing rocks and antagonizing a dog, which can change the outcome.
 If somebody contributes to the bite, or their animal contributes to the bite, perhaps the biter is not is not liable and not guilty of a crime.

 Vegas Bats Positive for Rabies - What's the Risk? - Dr. Debbie